 If your cat is allowed both indoors and outdoors, consider installing a cat door.
 If they’re constantly meowing at the door because they want to go outside, that can become frustrating for you both.
 By installing a cat door, you can allow them to decide when they want to go outside, and their meowing will likely decrease as a result.

 If you’re worried about your cat being able to go outside at night, you can get cat doors with a lock, so you can keep them inside at certain times.
-You can also find cat doors with microchip readers or that use a special tag on your cat’s collar, so you can be sure that neighborhood cats won’t be coming inside your house too!
+You can also find cat doors with RFID readers or that use a special tag on your cat’s collar, so you can be sure that neighborhood cats won’t be coming inside your house too!
+However, keep in mind that such doors won’t work if your cat loses their collar (which is where the corresponding pairing device is often incorporated).

 Sometimes, a constant meow can be a sign of an underlying health condition.
 If your cat is in pain, they may become more vocal.
 They may not necessarily want to go outside but happen to be standing by the door as they’re meowing.
 If your cat is elderly and has started meowing more, you may want to ask your vet to assess your cat for cognitive dysfunction.

-The best way to deal with this situation is to book your cat in to be spayed or neutered.
+The best way to deal with this situation is to book your cat in to be spayed or castrated (neutered).
 Most vets recommend these procedures for cats that won’t be used for breeding programs.
 Besides reducing hormonal behaviors, like vocalizations, it can also decrease the chances of certain health conditions.

 If you take your indoor cat for a walk on a harness and leash, but you notice that they seem to want to go outside more often than you can accommodate, consider installing an outdoor cat enclosure with easy access from the house.
 There are plenty of designs out there, or you can even build your own to suit your exact requirements.
 Make sure your cat can access their enclosure from a window, or install a cat flap and teach your cat how to use it.
 This way, your cat can have constant access to the outdoors in a safe environment.
 There will be no more meowing at the door!